OCT Intravascular Imaging

 OCT Software

-Ultreon™ 1.0 Software is the newest software that includes auto detection of certain components of the vessel based on artificial intelligence.
-The software is intended to be used only with compatible OPTIS™ Next Imaging Systems.
-The first generation AptiVue™ Software is intended to be used only with compatible OPTIS™ Imaging Systems.
+Ultreon™ 2.0 Software includes automatic detection of vessel morphologies based on artificial intelligence.
+The software is intended to be used only with compatible OPTIS™ Next Imaging Systems

 OCT Software

 The hardware that runs the OCT software.
-OPTIS™ Systems use optical imaging catheters that emit near-infrared light to produce high-resolution real-time images.
-The OPTIS ™ Imaging Systems can be integrated with the cath lab angio systems to display OCT and angio co-registration (ACR) on the same screen.
+OPTIS™ Next Systems use optical imaging catheters that emit near-infrared light to produce high-resolution real-time images.
+The OPTIS™ Next Imaging Systems can be integrated with the cath lab angio systems to display OCT and angio co-registration (ACR) on the same screen.

 Read more about cath lab compatibility